burakkavak/nginx-auth-server/source/index.html.md

 Status code | Meaning
 ----------- | -------
 200         | Client is authenticated and the provided auth cookie is valid.
-401         | Client is not authenticated or the auth cookie expired.
+401         | Client is not authenticated or the auth cookie expired/invalid.

 ## Login (HTML)